commonpike/fairpost/docs/Twitter.md

 ### Get an OAuth2 Access Token for your twitter account

-This token should last forever.
+This token should last forever (?)

  - call `./fairpost.js setup-platform --platform=twitter`
  - follow instructions from the command line